cdietrich/xtext-languageserver-example/README.md

 ## Quickstart

+Requires Visual Studio Code (vscode) to be on the path as `code`

-- run `./build-all.sh`
+- run `./gradlew startCode`

-- `code vscode-extension-self-contained/mydsl-sc-0.0.1.vsix`
+This will start vscode and after a few seconds load the `demo` folder of this repository.
+Right now vscode does not allow a headless installation of extensions (see [#9585](https://github.com/Microsoft/vscode/issues/9585).)

 ## Project Structure

 - `vscode-extension` (node based vs code extension to run with a separate server using socket)
 - `vscode-extension-self-contained` (node based vs code extension to run with a embedded server using process io)
-- `org.xtext.example.mydsl.parent` (containing a example dsl)
 - `org.xtext.example.mydsl` (contains the dsl)
 - `org.xtext.example.mydsl.ide` (contains the ide part and the interesting parts)
 - `org.xtext.example.mydsl.tests`

 ## Building in Details